dclong/blog/misc/content/2019/01/python-module-tips.markdown

         import module_name
         import module_name as alias
         from module import pkg_mod_or_fun

+2. The module `importlib.resources` (since Python 3.7+) leverages Python's import system to provide access to resources within packages.
+  If you can import a package,
+  you can access resources within that package.
+  Resources can be opened or read, in either binary or text mode.
+  Resources are roughly akin to files inside directories, though it’s important to keep in mind that this is just a metaphor.
+  Resources and packages do not have to exist as physical files and directories on the file system.
+  `importlib.resources` is analogue to `getClass.getResource` in Java.

 1. One of the trickiest problem in Python is conflicting package/module names.
     It happens when there are more than one Python scripts with the same name on Python module search paths.